Luk4s-O/openPKMS/frequency modulation.md

-the shift of a wave signal frequency in order to transmit information
+the shift of a wave signal frequency in order to transmit information. analogous to [[amplitude modulation]].